Cloudera security FAQs

 4. Diagnostic bundles for troubleshooting are generally sent by customers to engage in support cases.
 The diagnostic bundles can either be sent on demand or on a scheduled basis to Cloudera Customer Support.
 This feature also uses the Cloudera Databus channel.
 Refer to Sending Usage and Diagnostic Data to Cloudera page to read more about diagnostic bundles.

-5. Customers generally share logs with Customer Support in a self-service fashion through CDP Control Plane.
+5. Customers generally share logs with Customer Support in a self-service fashion through Cloudera Control Plane.
 No customer data is ever shared in the diagnostics bundle.
 To ensure sensitive data does not show up inadvertently in the logs, we recommend that customers follow the directions specified in Redaction of Sensitive Information from Diagnostic Bundles.